roubertedgar/workshoptw/README.md

 ```
 Once the getPlaceDatabase needs a Context to create our PlaceDAO instance, we just need to pass it by.

 **Continuing...** On the PlaceFormActivity we are calling the PlaceViewModel::save(Place) when we do a click at the Done button.
-Ok, the save method of PlaceViewModel returns a Observable, so, we have to subscribe at it ad when the action is completed, we should finalize the PlaceFormA
+Ok, the save method of PlaceViewModel returns a Observable, so, we have to subscribe at it and when the action is completed, we should finalize the PlaceFormActivity.

 ```kotlin
 override fun onCreate(savedInstanceState: Bundle?) {